Ms. Deborah R. McCarthy

 Class Description:

-The literacy skills of reading, writing, speaking, listening, comprehending, and thinking are taught.
+The literacy skills of reading, writing, speaking, listening, comprehending, and thinking are taught in this course.
 Students gain practice in grammar, punctuation, and writing skills.
-Assignments include all writing modes identified by the State of Tennessee: argumentative, narrative, and informative.
+You can expect assignments in all writing modes identified by the State of Tennessee: argumentative, narrative, and informative.

 Link to Tennessee Academic English/Language Arts Standards: